 |Average size:||5 – 6 inches|

 Originating in Japan, the Dunn’s Salamander is slowly growing in popularity as a pet due to its hardiness and relative ease of care.
-They are small salamanders, reaching about 6 inches in adulthood and typically have a grey-green base color with round black spots.
+They are small salamanders, reaching about 6 inches in adulthood, and typically have a gray-green base color with round black spots.
 Some salamanders will not have any spots, however, and they may also have an iridescent blue coloration over their entire bodies.

 Proper housing for these salamanders should have both aquatic and terrestrial sections, as they spend most of their time on land but often go into the water in search of food or during breeding.
 They are reclusive animals that spend most of their time hidden away.

 4. Eastern Newt

 The Eastern Newt is somewhat of a challenge to look after because they have three distinct life stages that each have different housing requirements.
 The larvae are aquatic, juveniles are terrestrial, and adults are primarily aquatic.
 There are four regional varieties of Eastern Newt that have distinctly different colors and markings, but according to DNA studies, they are not a true subspecies because they have little genetic variance.

 Their housing requirements will naturally depend on which life stage they are in, but even adults will need terrestrial space with rocks or wood.
 Water depth is not a huge consideration because these newts have been found inhabiting both shallow and deep bodies of water, but they prefer still water.